ibm-cloud-docs/event-notifications/en-migration.md

 {{site.data.keyword.en_short}} is a routing service that tells you about critical events that occur in your {{site.data.keyword.cloud_notm}} account.
 You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services like Monitoring, Security and Compliance Center, and Secrets Manager to communication channels like email, SMS, push notifications, and webhooks.

-This guide outlines the steps to migrate your mobile apps and the backend to integrate with the {{site.data.keyword.en_short}} service.
+This topic outlines the steps to migrate your mobile apps and the backend to integrate with the {{site.data.keyword.en_short}} service.

 Take the following steps to migrate your mobile apps: